GBTAmmoniaSurvey/GAS/docs/first_look.rst

 We have also created a first look pipeline that will allow us to baseline all the cubes and to create integrated intensity maps, peak temperature and first moment maps.

-This is carried out with wrapper functions for each observed region, which can be found here :doc:`GAS.run_first_look`, where the underlying first look functionality is defined in the :doc:`First Look subpackage <GAS.first_look>`.
+This is carried out with wrapper functions for each observed region, which can be found here :doc:`First Look wrappers <GAS.run_first_look>`, where the underlying first look functionality is defined in the :doc:`First Look subpackage <GAS.first_look>`.

 Go to the directory with the survey’s images and open an ipython session code-block::